SavSanta/numbreaker/README.md

    - SAMAccount type values that are typically found listed for accounts in Active Directory.
    - User Account Control values that are associated to an accounts in Active Directory.
    - Common Microsoft timestamps. ie Active Directory (e.g. accountExpires, LastLogon, LastLogonTimestamp, and LastPwdSet) or Windows Filetime/Systemtime values.
+   - CIDR Range start and end calculation

 ### Usage